wooksjs/wooksjs/docs/guide/http/proxy.md

 # Proxy Requests

-Although Wooks HTTP already supports `fetch` response to be returned from a handler, this package provides more convinient way to proxy requests.
+The `@wooksjs/http-proxy` package provides a convenient way to proxy requests in Wooks HTTP.
+It allows you to easily proxy requests to another server or API.

-## Install
+## Installation

+To use the proxy functionality, you need to install the `@wooksjs/http-proxy` package:

 ```bash
 npm install @wooksjs/http-proxy